DanielFDA/project-sei-4/README.md

     <img width="93%" src="client/src/assets/show-page-projects.png">
 </p>

-Here you can see all the information about the project and all the tickets that have been created in it with their information as well, you can choose to reveal more information about a ticket if you want by clicky on the arrow
+Here you can see all the information about the project and all the tickets that have been created in it with their information as well, you can choose to reveal more information about a ticket if you want by clicky on the arrow.

 <p align="center" width="100%">
     <img width="80%" src="client/src/assets/tickets-information.png">
 </p>

-Then on the tickets tab
+Then on the tickets tab.

 <p align="center" width="100%">
     <img width="95%" src="client/src/assets/tickets-page.png">
 </p>

-Here you can see the index page for the tickets which shows you the tickets that are assigned to you and the tickets that you created
+Here you can see the index page for the tickets which shows you the tickets that are assigned to you and the tickets that you created.

-Lastly we have the Account page, that is designed to be a form in which you can update the information of your account if you so wish to do so
+Lastly we have the Account page, that is designed to be a form in which you can update the information of your account if you so wish to do so.

 <p align="center" width="100%">
     <img width="95%" src="client/src/assets/account-page.png">
 </p>

-All you have to do is change the information that you want and input your password and password confirmation and the page will send a put request to the API in order to update it
+All you have to do is change the information that you want and input your password and password confirmation and the page will send a put request to the API in order to update it.

 <p align="center" width="100%">
     <img width="80%" src="client/src/assets/account-page-gif.gif">